stanvol1/Fsimulator/ideas.md

   - Speech:
     - Idk tbh, maybe  offer pacifist options in some fights?
     - we could give better options to players with higher speech

-- In the base character creator, the max value that any given stat can have is 5, but items acquired can increase any given stat at 5 over the limit.

 - UI print out that specifies the temporary and non temporary buffs you have from items.

-- a sort of "reputation" system, which can be used in clans
+- a sort of "reputation" system, which can be used in clans (after )
 # Ideas for parts of levels

-- One of those McDonald's style plastic jungle jim play areas with all sorts of weird little characters.
+- One of those McDonald's style plastic jungle jim play areas with all sorts of weird little characters. (after release)
 - A school level, where you have to navigate through the social hierarchy, interacting with people as you go along.
-Maybe this can be level 5.
+Maybe this can be level 5. (rfr)
 - clans, groups you could join.
 They can give good rewards if your reputation among the clan itself is high enough.
 I don't know when we would code this, but we could store reputation in a variable.
 The interactivity of this could be added later.
 # Item Ideas